Table of Contents

 However, there’s a notable exception to this rule.
 FICO and VantageScore don’t want to penalize consumers for comparing rates on loans, so they often treat multiple hard inquiries for the same type of account as a single hard inquiry.

-FICO applies this exception to inquiries for certain installment accounts (auto loans, student loans, and mortgages) as long as the inquiries occur within 45 days of each other.
-7 VantageScore applies it to inquiries for all accounts, including credit cards, but their grace period is narrower at just 14 days.
-8
+FICO applies this exception to inquiries for certain installment accounts (which are loans you pay back in fixed amounts, like auto loans, student loans, and mortgages).
+As long as the inquiries occur within 45 days of each other.7 VantageScore applies it to inquiries for all accounts, including credit cards, but their grace period is narrower at just 14 days.8

 All of this means that you should exercise your judgment and avoid opening new credit accounts that aren’t necessary.
 However, if you do have to open a new account, try to submit all your applications relatively close together to minimize the number of hard pulls on your credit report.
 (Keep in mind that the only way to remove a hard inquiry is if it’s been added to your report by mistake.)

 The diversity of your credit accounts also affects your score, although it’s one of the least important factors.